A comparison of light-weight, medium-weight and heavy-weight wedding rings.

 Example – Osborne RWD001 medium-weight court wedding ring

 A medium-weight court profile band is our most popular wedding band.
-The thickness, or depth, gauge or wall measures 1.7mm in depth.
+The thickness, or depth, of the wall measures 1.7mm.
 Medium profile rings balance a substantial weight—neither too light or too heavy.
 Furthermore, a 2.5mm ring matches most standard engagement ring bands.
 We craft a variety of Medium-weight wedding bands in flat, court (with comfort fit) and D-shape designs.
 We sell medium-weight rings as our standard-weight designs.
-For clients who request a guide to the gram weight, please contact us with your preferred style, width and finger size.
+For clients who request a guide to the gram weight, don’t hesitate to get in touch with us with your preferred style, width and finger size.

 Heavy-weight wedding rings